Law and Order (1953 film): Production

 This was the fourth time W.R.
 Burnett's story was adapted for a film by Universal, following the 1932, 1937, and 1940 versions.

 Susan Cabot was originally meant to play Maria Durling, but backed out of the film due to dental surgery.
 Ruth Hampton was an entrant in a Miss Universe contest sponsored by Universal and was selected to fill that role; she would later appear in five other Universal-International films.

 Russell Johnson remarks that Ronald Reagan was "very political," and that "he couldn't spend a minute without being very political."
 He and Reagan were on the different ends of the political spectrum but nonetheless, Johnson found Reagan to be an easy man to work with during filming.

 This film was shot in Red Rock Canyon, California.

-Home media release
+Home media

-Universal first released the film on VHS on January 19, 1999 under the Universal Western Collection label.
+Universal first released the film on VHS on January 19, 1999, under the Universal Western Collection label.
 On May 6, 2003, it was released to DVD under the same label and contained the original theatrical trailer as a bonus feature.

-A licensed Blu-ray version was released for the first time on July 16, 2019 by Shout!
+A licensed Blu-ray version was released for the first time on July 16, 2019, by Shout!
 Factory.
 This print contains 1080p high-definition video, theatrical trailer, an image gallery, and a poster gallery.